 On April 30, 2020, the Broward County Circuit Court, acting in its appellate capacity, recognized this principle when it determined that the county court abused its discretion in denying GEICO’s request to amend its affirmative defenses, in part, based on the length of time the action had been pending.
 See GEICO General Ins.
 Co. v.
 Hollywood Diagnostics Ctr., Inc., CACE19-10199 (Fla.
 17th Cir.
 Ct.
 May 1, 2020).
 The Circuit Court noted that Florida Rules of Civil Procedure demands a court freely permit amendment when justice so requires—even an ore tenus motion for leave to amend to assert an affirmative defense made at or before a hearing on a motion for summary judgment.
 The Circuit Court rejected the county court’s decision to deny amendment “because ‘the age of the case…it’s set for trial… gone past the pre-trial, and [there’s] a stipulation.”
 Id. at *3.
 The appellate court reversed the trial court's final judgment and recognized that a party has a right to defend a case—even if the lawsuit lasts beyond timing requirements described in the Rules of Judicial Administration.
 The appeal has been remanded to county court to allow the amendment of the affirmative defense.

 CSK’s appellate department is available to consult on any legal issue you may have, whether you have had an adverse order or just have questions.

 Our team is available to discuss the topics written here and ready to provide additional information contained in this article.
 Contact us for more information.

 Mr. Rosenberg is a partner in the Fort Lauderdale West Office.
 He practices in the areas of appellate litigation and trial support.
-Before coming to CSK, Mr. Rosenberg worked for the Seventeenth Judicial Circuit Court (Broward County) as a Supervising[...]
+Mr. Rosenberg maintains an AV Preeminent® distinction, the highest available mark for professional[...]
 Read more